Gator Ubiquity Statue (GUS)

 Case feedback

 After all presentations, teams will be allowed ten (10) minutes of feedback from the judging panels.
-During this period, the teams are welcome to ask questions about ways to improve or just listen to the feedback.
+Teams are welcome to ask questions during this period on ways to improve, or just listen to the feedback.

-Coaches are only allowed to attend the feedback for their team.
+Coaches are only allowed to attend the feedback of their team.

-Rankings will not be given during the feedback session, and teams are not allowed to ask for their rankings.
+Rankings will not be given during the feedback, and teams are not allowed to ask for their rankings.

 A speaker addresses a large, attentive audience of students and professionals seated in an auditorium during the Heavener International Case Competition.